Skip to main content

 This scenario is more common than people realize.
 The insurance company internally decides the claim is done — maybe they paid what they think they owe, maybe the adjuster moved on, maybe the file just went dormant.
 But nobody sends the policyholder a letter saying “your claim is closed” or “we are denying the remaining portions of your claim.”
 The file is simply marked as closed in the insurer’s system.

 Under Prudential-LMI, the tolling period runs until the insurer formally denies the claim in writing.
-If no written denial or closure letter was ever sent, the argument is that the clock never started running again.
-The policyholder may be able to file suit years later because, as far as they knew, the claim was still open and under investigation.
+If no written denial or closure letter was ever sent — and the claim was not paid — the policyholder may have a strong argument that tolling continued, because, as far as they knew, the claim was still open and under investigation.
+As the limits below show, however, that argument is not unlimited: a clear communication that nothing more is owed can end tolling even without a formal letter labeled “denial.”

 The insurer’s internal file notes are not a substitute for a written denial.
 In Singh v.
 Allstate Ins.
 Co.(1998) 63 Cal.App.4th 135, the court emphasized that tolling ends with an “unequivocal denial” — and an unequivocal denial must be communicated to the insured.
 Internal file management that the policyholder never sees does not meet that standard.